 We have said that Mr. Rogers's mode of argument is objectionable: his tone is often equally so.
 Strauss may have erred, and if he has erred Mr. Rogers will do him as well as others a service by confuting him.
 But he has written learnedly and conscientiously, and he is entitled to the treatment of a scholar and a conscientious man.
-In freely examining the documentary evidences of Christianity, he has only exercised the same privilege and performed the same duty that Mr. Rogers's ancestors exercised and performed for him in freely examining the claims and evidences of the Church of Rome. flict that a German professor of philosophy renounces the attempt to climb And, therefore, to tell such a man to "relapse into his native stolidity," &c. to heaven by the rainbow bridge of "the high priori road," and is content &c., is neither wise nor just.
+In freely examining the documentary evidences of Christianity, he has only exercised the same privilege and performed the same duty that Mr. Rogers's ancestors exercised and performed for him in freely examining the claims and evidences of the Church of Rome.
+And, therefore, to tell such a man to "relapse into his native stolidity," &c. &c., is neither wise nor just.
 Do let us remember that in this momentous controversy we are all alike interested in finding the truth, and learn on all accounts to show courtesy and charity, so long as we have to deal with honest men.